sugimotot/btsdoc-portal/developers/installation/bitshares_core_gitflow.md

 For our purposes, the general concept behind gitflow has been extended to allow for these additional needs:

 1. We have two different types of releases, mainnet and testnet, with a master-like branch for each one.
-2. We have to distinguish consensus-breaking changes (aka hardforks) from non-consensus-breaking changes.
+2. We have to distinguish Consensus Impacting Changes (aka hardforks) from Non-Consensus Impacting Changes.

 ***